How do you design a language from scratch? Ask a Klingon

 The result is something that registers as truly alien, with sounds reminiscent of Arabic, Turkish, Yiddish, Japanese and Native American languages.
 Its defining characteristic is that it had to be "guttural," Okrand said, to match the harsh sounds devised by Doohan for those first lines.

 The sentence structure is equally unusual.
-Unlike English, which uses the common subject-verb-object pattern, Klingon prefers object-verb-subject, a rare pattern primarily used by small tribes in the Americas.
+Unlike English, which uses the common subject-verb-object pattern, Klingon prefers object-verb-subject, a rare pattern used only by a few small tribes in the Americas.

 The Klingon dictionary